What is the Edenred-Ipsos barometer

-With 28 percent, space two takes up the virtualization of the workstations - for example through virtual desktops or equipment for telephone conferences.
-The third place is the creation of a social company network as well as the offer of e-learning (each 25 per cent).
+In second place, with 28 percent, virtualization of workplaces is taking place - for example, through virtual desktops or telephone conferencing equipment.
+In third place are the establishment of a social network as well as the offer of eLearning (each 25 percent).

 Often no influence can be detected

 In addition, we wanted to know how German employees evaluate the digitization at the workplace.
 The result: they are open to it and the corresponding impact.

 Almost half (47 per cent) of the interviewees indicate that self-employment is improved.
 45 percent believe that collaboration between the teams within a company is profitable, closely followed by the quality of life at work (43 percent).

 However, we can also read from the results that many employees still have no influence - neither positive nor negative.
 Only for 16 percent of respondents, the progressive digitization has a negative impact on their professional lives.

 Leisure and work are blurring more and more

 In addition to the attitude towards digitization, this year also asked for the so-called blurring effect.
 Compared to 2014, the study participants have the feeling that they are being challenged outside the working hours by the job.
 Last year, 71 percent of the respondents (74 percent) used to work in their free time.